nf-core/spatialvi/docs/usage.md

 - `--st_preprocess_min_counts`: Minimum number of counts for a spot to be considered in the analysis.
 - `--st_preprocess_min_genes`: Minimum number of genes expressed in a spot for the spot to be considered.
-- `--st_preprocess_min_cells`: Minimum number of spots expressing a gene for the gene to be considered.
+- `--st_preprocess_min_spots`: Minimum number of spots expressing a gene for the gene to be considered.
 - `--st_preprocess_n_hvgs`: Number of top highly variable genes to use for the analyses.

 ### Parameters for Clustering :